freedomofpress/securedrop/docs/development/qubes_staging.rst

     sudo apt install qubes-core-admin-client

-You'll need to grant the ``sd-dev`` VM the ability to create other VMs.
+You'll need to grant the ``sd-dev`` VM the ability to create other VMs, by editing the Qubes RPC policies in ``dom0``.
 Here is an example of a permissive policy, sufficient to grant ``sd-dev`` management capabilities over VMs it creates:

 .. todo::